|Nutritional Guidelines (per serving)|

 Cover the glass with a napkin and your hand.

-Slam the glass on the bar counter.
+Slam the glass on the bar counter (careful not to break anything).

 Drink while it's still fizzing and enjoy!

-- By using an old-fashioned (or rocks) glass rather than a shot glass, you have plenty of room for the fizzing action.
+- By using an old-fashioned or rocks glass rather than a shot glass, you have plenty of room for the fizzing action.
 Don't overpour the ingredients to fill the glass.

 - Be sure to choose a strong glass with a thick bottom so it doesn't shatter when you slam it down.
 Also, you don't need to be so forceful as to possibly break the glass.
 Some people have also found that stone surfaces are not advised; wood is a better option.